If you’d like to make your gift in memory or honor of someone, please indicate the name on our PayPal donation site.

 Our mission: Constance Abbey is an intentional community dedicated to serving our neighbors who nobody else will help.
 By living in the community we serve, we are able to build relationships and connections with our neighbors and friends.

-Constance Abbey is an intentional community of Episcopalians who practice prayer, study, and action as a new monastic community in the Memphis, Tennessee, medical district near St. Mary’s Episcopal Cathedral.
+Constance Abbey is an intentional community of Episcopalians who practice prayer, study, and action in the Memphis, Tennessee, medical district near St. Mary’s Episcopal Cathedral.
 Visit our Stories blog for timely updates.

 Constance Abbey acts as a cornerstone of relationships by hosting social gatherings and worship services, distributing goods, and advocating for neighborhood causes.

 Jesus spent time with people—answering questions, healing, and giving hope.
 Constance Abbey follows Jesus’s model of ministry by spending time with people, listening to them, and seeking the Good News of God together:

 - We invite neighborhood friends over for family-style dinner and conversation.